-Area Commentary Sites of signific ance to M ā ori within the CMA Values associated with sites Map reference Alea TRC Number Description values associated with sites мар гегегенсе Mōhakatino River The river is significant to Ngāti Tama as it is here where the Tokomaru waka landed.
-The river was abundant with tuna, Tnanga , and m a Taitai especially kutae (mussel) which was gathered at the mouth and the surrounding reefs.
+Area Commentary Sites of signific ance to Māori within the CMA Values associated with sites Map reference Alta Commencary TRC Number Description values associated with sites Map reference Mōhakatino River The river is significant to Ngāti Tama as it is here where the Tokomaru waka landed.
+The river was abundant with tuna, īnanga, and mataitai especially kutae (mussel) which was gathered at the mouth and the surrounding reefs.
 A1 Mōhakatino river Mahinga kai Map Link Map - 1 Tongaporutu River A significant river for Ngāti Tama with a number of pā sites along its river banks.
-This river was abundant with fish and m a laitai was gathered form the mouth and the surrounding reefs.
+This river was abundant with fish and mataitai was gathered from the mouth and the surrounding reefs.
 A2 Tongaporutu river Mahinga kai Map Link Map - 3, 4 Opourapa Island Patiki (flounder), tamure (snapper), Mako (shark), and araara (trevally) were caught in this area.
 Kōura, kutae, kina, pāua and other resources also contributed to a reliable and plentiful supply of seasonal fish in the area.
 Ngāti Tama developed a number of ways to preserve these supplies for later consumption using every part of the fish.
 This tradition has survived and continues to be used as a form of aroha koha at special hui.
 A3 Opourapa island reef Mahinga kai Map Link Map - 5